CelesteDodge/forkThis/README.md

-# forThis
+# forkThis

-## Repo for Practice
+## Practice Repo

 ### Author: Celeste Dodge

 ### Description

-#Forked from codebaseacademy and md updated README
+Forked from codebaseacademy and updated README.md in Visual Studio Code

 ## Languages used

-#Git Bash comand line
+Git Bash comand line
+Markdown

 ### Known Bugs

-#none
+none

 ## License

-#This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-# Hat tip to codebaseacademy, udemy
+Hat tip to codebaseacademy, udemy